 Susan Atkins was one of the most infamous members of the Manson Family cult.
 In 1969, Atkins and three others murdered the pregnant Sharon Tate and her friends in a Hollywood abode at the order of cult leader Charles Manson.
-The murder was one of the most grisly and famous in the history of American crime, as it brought an end to the hippie movement of the '60s and showcased a deeply evil side of a modern cult.
+The murder was one of the most grisly and famous in the history of American crime as it brought an end to the hippie movement of the '60s and showcased a deeply evil side of a modern cult.

 While Atkins was convicted for her role in the murder of Sharon Tate, she never truly claimed responsibility for her actions - claiming she was "under the hypnotic spell" of Charles Manson at the time, but not in the way you might think.
-This type of hypnotism didn't involve a psychiatrist's chair, but instead involved a long, drawn-out type of brainwashing cults have become so famous for following incidents like Jonestown and the Waco siege.
+This type of hypnotism didn't involve a psychiatrist's chair, but instead involved a long, drawn-out type of brainwashing that cults have become so famous for following incidents like Jonestown and the Waco siege.

-This may sound far-fetched, but a jury of McDonald's peers acquitted him.
+A jury of McDonald's peers acquitted him.
 They instead convicted Gray of the murder, believing Gray's use of hypnotism to be the culprit and that McDonald had no control over his actions.

 Los Angeles has long been the setting for dark, mysterious murders - but few share the same oddity as the murder of Jerome Ferreri at the hands of his wife, Betty, their handyman, Allan Adron, and a neighbor.